Interactive engine for tuning Citizens Standard monetary parameters and comparing against alternative systems.

 How this differs from other monetary proposals: a UBI pays a monthly cheque, but it is funded by taxes the same people pay — for a median earner it nets to roughly a wash.
 MMT’s jobs guarantee provides a paycheck for work, not wealth.
 Bitcoin, the Chicago Plan, and Friedman’s k-rule change who controls money creation but route none of it to citizens.
 The Citizens Standard is the only one that hands newly-created money to every citizen as locked, equal, rules-based wealth — on top of the same private savings (median 401(k) ~$95,642) and Social Security (~$24,953/yr) everyone already has.

-Reading the modes: Mode B builds the largest locked floor and pairs it with a standing dividend at the 60/40 split (60% to the floor, 40% paid out); Mode A is smaller because it issues less into the floor, not because deflation erodes it (deflation slightly helps); Mode C directs even more of the budget to a spendable monthly dividend, so its floor is lower — dollars paid out as income don’t compound for decades the way the floor does.
-But the lower wealth figure understates the dividend modes: cash in hand is liquid, can be spent or invested on the citizen’s own terms — paying down high-interest debt, a home, a credential — and carries no market risk, none of which an at-horizon total can see.
-Locking versus paying out is a genuine trade-off, not a ranking; the framework lets the dividend be funded at any inflation stance, including zero — Mode B already pays its 60/40 dividend at zero inflation — because the κ_d split is price-neutral.
-All figures are in constant launch-year dollars; they don’t capture each mode’s separate effect on the purchasing power of wages and cash (deflation helps, inflation taxes), so Mode A is worth a little more than its numbers and the inflationary modes a little less.
+Reading the modes: Floors differ because the modes issue different amounts into the floor — not because inflation erodes it.
+Mode B's is largest; Mode A issues less; Mode C pays more out as dividend, and dollars paid out don't compound for decades.
+But the wealth column undersells the dividend modes: cash is liquid, carries no market risk, and can go to debt, a home, or a credential — none of which an at-horizon total can see.
+Locking versus paying out is a trade-off, not a ranking, and the dividend can be funded at any inflation stance, including zero (Mode B already does), because the κ_d split is price-neutral.
+Figures are in constant launch-year dollars, so they miss each mode's effect on the purchasing power of wages and cash: Mode A is worth a little more than it looks, the inflationary modes a little less.